 6) Times Table Rock Stars - Visit by clicking here.
 Free for all during school closures.
 This has proved to be massively popular with my group and adds competition to learning times tables.
 Log them in and leave them to it!

-7) Alphabet on a plate - I spotted this this morning on a friends Facebook page.
+7) Alphabet on a plate - I spotted this, this morning, on a friends Facebook page.
 No credit, but a fab idea whoever came up with it!
 Set your child the challenge of filling a plate with an object beginning with every single letter of the alphabet!
-(They have to fit on the plate!)
-Get those brain cogs turning by encouraging them to think outside the box.
-This shouldn't need any support, unless they start pulling out your makeup...
+(They have to fit on the plate, so no sofas or beds thank you very much!)

 Finally, a cheeky post I spotted on Twitter.
 Why not turn chores into a money making scheme with the use of some monopoly money and a tuck shop!